Here’s the Amazon link: http://smarturl.it/kirbysecretgarden

 What her Mam didn’t realise, because she had never mentioned it to anyone, ever, was that the last day of summer term for the past five years had become her “ritual day”.

 On that first last day of the summer term when she wasn’t with her Mam, five years ago, her friends were skipping and giggling ahead of her when Maisie noticed, around the final corner of the wall, behind a holly bush, a door.
-She hadn’t seen it before, maybe the holly had been cut back, or perhaps she simply hadn’t looked, or it hadn’t been there before.
+She hadn’t seen it before.
+Maybe the holly had been cut back, or perhaps she simply hadn’t looked, or it hadn’t been there before.
 Who knew what this wall was capable of?
 Whatever, there it was.
 It was old, heavy looking and painted green.
 It appeared to have been painted green many times as, in a number of places, the paint was flaking away to reveal more layers of green underneath.
 Maisie squeezed behind the holly, ignoring the odd scratch and prickle.
 On the door was a large metal ring.
 She’d tried to turn it, then pulled and pushed.
-It wouldn’t move and after a shout of ‘come on Maisie we’ll be late.’
+It wouldn’t move and after a shout of ‘come on Maisie, we’ll be late.’
 She gave up.
 On the last day of the autumn term she’d looked for the door again, but couldn’t see it, or maybe the holly had grown back.
-Then the last day of that school year there it was again.
-Perhaps the holly was trimmed at the same time every year.
+Then, the last day of that school year, there it was again.
+Perhaps whoever trimmed the holly did so at the same time every year.
 Again, Maisie tried the door and again it wouldn’t budge.

 So every last day of the summer term had a sense of anticipation to it that had nothing to with the impending six weeks of freedom or the annual family holiday.
 This year Maisie couldn’t wait, she had a good feeling about this “ritual day” and was determined to give it her full attention.
 Hence why she’d risked her Mam’s sarcasm by getting up early.
 She was ready to go well before her friend would be leaving and stood peering out of the front window.